-An interview with the Correctional Captain III/PCM confirmed there have been forty-four (44) grievances within past twelve (12) months.
-He indicated emergency grievances are available and reports the staff must respond within twenty-four (24) hours and provide a final determination within five (5) days.
-He confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and they are provided with an inmate rule book.
+An interview with the Correctional Captain III/PCM confirmed there have been twenty-eight (28) grievances within past twelve (12) months.
+She indicated emergency grievances are available and she reports they must respond within twenty-four (24) hours and provide a final determination within five (5) days.
+She confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and they are provided with an inmate rule book.
 Inmates may place a written complaint (grievance) in the secured grievance box located outside of their living/dorm area and in the hallway of both dining areas.
-Also, the secured grievance box in MCU is located in a central location outside of their living/dorm area.
 Inmate interviews confirmed there is a grievance process relating to sexual abuse or sexual harassment complaints at the facility.